What are the DC Career trip dates?

 The site visits on the schedule don’t interest me and/or I didn’t get into my top choice of site visit for a particular time slot.
 What do I do?

 Set up informational interviews with DC Fletcher alumni or others working in organizations that interest you!
 Search Fletcher’s Online Community for alumni working in DC: http://tuftsalumni.org/site/tufts-online-community/.
 Also cross reference Fletcher alumni on LinkedIn.
-If you are having difficulty accessing the Online Community, please see the Office of Development and Alumni Relations who will be happy to assist you.
+If you are having difficulty accessing the Online Community, please contact the Office of Development and Alumni Relations who will be happy to assist you.
 Don’t know how to get started asking for an informational interview?
 Download our Networking Guide available on Fletcher Career Central (select PDP Guides & Presentations from the Category field).

 Career Trip Advice